Size ranking: 14th

 © Ian Ridpath.
 All rights reserved

 A cord joins the tails of Pisces, the two fish; the star Alrescha (Alpha Piscium) lies where the two parts of the cord are knotted together, near the border with Cetus.
 This depiction is from the Atlas Coelestis of John Flamsteed (1729).
 The horizontal dashed line on the chart passing through the southerly fish is the celestial equator, and the diagonal dashed line is the Sun’s annual path, the ecliptic.
-For depictions of Pisces on the atlases of Johann Bode and Johannes Hevelius, click here.
+Click for the depictions of the constellation on the atlases of Johann Bode and Johannes Hevelius.